dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 ### II.10.3.2 The .override directive (page 147)

 Edit the first paragraph "The .override directive specifies that a virtual method shall be implemented (overridden), in this type, by a virtual method with a different name, but with a *covariant-return-compatible-with* signature (§I.8.7.1).
 This directive can be used to provide an implementation for a virtual method inherited from a base class, or a virtual method specified in an interface implemented by this type and all other.
-If not used to provide an implementation for a virtual method inherited from a base class the signature must be the identical."
+If not used to provide an implementation for a virtual method inherited from a base class the signature must be identical."

 ### II.10.3.4 Impact of overrides on derived classes
 Add a third bullet
-"- If a virtual method is overridden via a .override directive and virtual method in parent class was overriden with a .override directive where the method body of that second .override directive is decorated with `System.Runtime.CompilerServices.PreserveBaseOverridesAttribute` then the virtual method override shall apply to the method body of the second .override directive as well.
+"- If a virtual method is overridden via an .override directive or if a derived class provides an implentation and that virtual method in parent class was overriden with an .override directive where the method body of that second .override directive is decorated with `System.Runtime.CompilerServices.PreserveBaseOverridesAttribute` then the implementation of the virtual method shall be the implementation of the method body of the second .override directive as well.
+If this results in the implementor of the virtual method in the parent class not having a signature which is *covariant-return-compatible-with* the virtual method in the parent class, the program is not valid.

 ```
 .class A {